sumonsahu11/LLPS_codes/README.md

 Open plot_file_for_radial_distribution.m to bin the radial intensity profiles.
 Provide path, excel file name and row-columns of interest.
 Output normalized bins along radial direction are stored in ‘r_norm’ and corresponding mean and std intensity values are stored in ‘Yn_array_mean_final’ and ‘Yn_array_std_final’.
 Plot these to see the intensity distribution.

+The 'folder' contains sample files to run for test.